How Much Does It Cost to Set Up a Trust? A Comprehensive Guide

 Choose a trustee:

-• Select a trustee to manage the trust (can be yourself, a family member, or a professional)
+• Choose someone to serve as the trustee who will manage the trust—this could be yourself, a family member, or a professional

 • Consider naming a successor trustee